 When your child turns 5-years-old, it is an exciting time for both a child and her parents.
 This is the age when most children begin school and learn to read and write.
 Suddenly, the child who was once a toddler is a big kid, with big kid abilities and responsibilities.
-Celebrate your child’s entrance into the big kid world by throwing her a birthday bash she will always remember.
+Celebrate your child’s entrance into the big kid world by throwing her a birthday party she will always remember.

 Preschoolers are defined as children who are between the ages of 3 and 6, according to the University of Maryland.
 Children who are 5 years old are developing specific social skills, including a longer attention span and the ability to understand and follow rules.
 Still, they cannot follow complex rules.
 In addition, children this age may lose their patience easily.
 For these reasons, it is best to keep the party, and any party games, on the short and simple side.